 As set out in our Vision statement, positive, supportive relationships are at the heart of everything we do, Adults in school work as positive role models to encourage and promote good, trusting relationships between all members of the School community.
-The School Council is a fundamental part of this and is chosen from each class by their peers to promote and support good relationships and our values of 'compassion and respect.'
+Our School Ambassadors are a fundamental part of this and are chosen from Year 6 (Ambassadors) to promote and support good relationships and our School values of 'compassion and respect,' as well as the British Values of Democracy and Individual Liberty.